Ultimate Jersey City Real Estate Investing Guide for 2026

 Housing

-Considering the rental housing market, Jersey City has a median gross rent of .
-The same indicator across the state is , with a countrywide gross median of .
+Viewing the rental housing market, Jersey City has a median gross rent of .
+The statewide median is , and the median gross rent in the country is .

 Housing Quick Stats